Information for “Fukaya Halloween” with a popular tsume-hodai event at Roadside Station Okabe.

 The tsumehodai only costs 100 yen and you get to walk away and enjoy all the sweets you stuff into a bag (provided) for that cost.
 However, please note that this event is limited to the first 100 children (/people) to get a ticket.
 Fifty tickets are distributed in the morning from 10.30 am and another 50 tickets will be distributed from 1 pm.
 The event is from 11 am in the morning and from 1.30 pm in the afternoon.
 Ten people every ten minutes.

 Apart from the all-you-can-pack candy event, there is a costume event too.
 If kids come in costume they can get one free Instax photo taken.
 Also, local vegetables will be on sale for just 100 yen on the day.
+In addition they have Halloween coloring, quizzes and workshops.
 They also have a guess the weight of the pumpkin event, which is another of the popular features of the Fukaya Halloween.

 Event: Fukaya Halloween 深谷ハロウィン